FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 The next section contains more information on the workflow followed for Pull Requests.

 **4.1.
 Pull Request Creation**

 Pull requests must reference the issue they're working on in the title.
-Description can be used to describe the changes and reference if a particular issue will have multiple pull requests or if this is for the complete scope.
+The description can describe the changes and indicate whether a particular issue will have multiple pull requests or if this is for the complete scope.

 The Maintainers and Group Members will decide how to move forward the PR.
 See below [Monitoring Porject Status](monitoring-project-status)

 Creating an issue for a minor correction might be overkill.
-The details provided in the pull request description would suffice in this case.
+In this case, the details provided in the pull request description would suffice.
 See section [Minor corrections](#2.5.-minor-corrections) for details

 **4.2.
 Triage:**

-* The Maintainers in charge of triaging will apply the proper fields and labels to the PR.
-This should include a milestone, category, and an 'awaiting review' label once all housekeeping tasks are done.
+* During triage, the assigned Maintainers will apply the proper fields and labels to the PR.
+Once all housekeeping tasks are done, this should include a milestone, category, and an 'awaiting review' label.

 **4.3.
 Work in Progress:**

-* At this stage, the Working Group critically evaluates the pull request to thoroughly understand the issue and explore potential solutions.
+* At this stage, the Working Group critically evaluates the pull request to understand the issue and explore potential solutions thoroughly.
 * Contributors should actively engage in discussions and revisions.
     >Labels indicating the approval criteria will be assigned to guide evaluation.